-Here are the top mistakes I've seen writers make when pitching literary agents.
-These are either things I've witnessed myself in conferences, heard agents complain about, or heard writers admit in online forums.
+Here are the top mistakes I’ve seen writers make when pitching literary agents.
+These are things I’ve witnessed at conferences, heard agents complain about on social media, or overheard in online forums.

 1. Read from a script/piece of paper